 To solve this do the following:

-- Go to your Box dashboard and press "Action" at the Plex app and choose "Associate Plex Server".
+- Go to your Box dashboard and press "Action" at the Plex app and choose "Claim Plex Server".

 - Fill in your Plex username and password, make sure you have the correct details, using wrong details might get you IP banned.
 If you are unsure use http://plex.tv to test your login details or request a reset.

-- The server should now associate your Plex account to your Plex server again.
+- The server should now claimed your Plex account to your Plex server again.

 - After a minute or so your server should show up again on Plex.tv